Episode 8: Red Metal

 He nodded his head slowly, looking away from her.
 "Yes… that'd be the one."

 "I'm so sorry Lukas."
 She could clearly see the pain in his eyes.
 Courtney glanced down, thinking about what Lukas had to go through.
-The Silver Blood War began in 2174, 16 years ago.
-That means, Lukas's childhood, from he was just 2, was filled with nothing but war and violence… While at first Transia's soldiers were defeating Satala's troops left and right, Transia was pushed back by the king's elite group of Knights, Gun-Force.
-Thanks to them, the war only lasted 5 years.
-The Transia soldiers knew they were about to be defeated.
-So, a little before the end of the war, they demolished a whole city-state as a statement, and almost all the districts in it.
+The Silver Blood War began in 2174, sixteen years ago.
+That means, Lukas's childhood, when he was just two years old, was filled with nothing but war and violence… Toward the end of the war, Transia soldiers knew they were about to be defeated.
+So… they demolished a whole city-state as a statement, and almost all the districts in it.
 It was probably the second largest city at the time.
 So many people lived there, and so many people were hurt.
 Innocent, good civilians who wanted nothing to do with the war.
-Transia practically destroyed Carthage…
+Transia… the Transhumans practically destroyed Carthage…

 Courtney could feel her eyes beginning to quiver as she stared at the floor.
 Tears were ready to stream down her cheeks.
 She suddenly felt a warm hand on her face; two hands.
 She quickly looked up to see Lukas's face right in front of hers, with a sincere glow in his blue eyes.